Why diets don't work

 Perhaps your set point weight range is higher than average, higher than you’d like it to be, or higher than others (your friends, the media) have suggested it ‘should’ be.
 Then what?

-Then we focus on the mind-body connection and work on self-awareness and self-acceptance.
+Then it's time to focus on your mind-body connection and work on self-awareness and self-acceptance.
 You cannot change your genetic makeup, but you can change your negative thought patterns and self-defeating behaviours.

 Back in my teens and 20s, I was on a mission to achieve the perfect body.
 A mission that frequently involved unsustainable restriction, always involved mood fluctuations and self-loathing, and often lead to bingeing.
 It makes me a little sad to think about all the things I missed out on when my mind was too clouded by thoughts of food, hunger and achieving an elusive goal weight.